Catala-specific questions

 dimensional unit in a physical formula that needs to check out coherently.

-value, we have to give them a behavior
+Once that we have these separate money value, we have to give them a behavior

 that accommodates most uses and respects the philosophy of the language.
 Hence,

-values in Catala are a integer number of cents.
+money values in Catala are a integer number of cents.
 Multiplying a money

-can yield a value that is not an exact number of cent;
+value by a decimal can yield a value that is not an exact number of cent;

 in that case Catala rounds the result to the nearest cent.